1. Home

 The quickest way to find an energy-efficient appliance is to find the Energy Star logo: the sky blue square with a white star is on the most efficient choices wherever you shop for appliances.
 Energy Star is a program run by the US Environmental Protection Agency.

-To be Energy Star-certified, companies need to prove their product meets certain efficiency standards for their category.
+Energy Star ensures appliances meet certain appliance energy efficiency standards for their category.
 Those standards vary by the type of product (it doesn’t make sense to judge a heat pump and a clothes dryer by the same metrics) and are updated over time.

-EPA says since the program’s start in 1992, Energy Star has avoided 5 trillion kilowatt hours of energy consumption, good for $500 billion in avoided energy costs.
+EPA says since the program’s start in 1992, Energy Star appliances have avoided 5 trillion kilowatt hours of energy consumption, good for $500 billion in avoided energy costs.

 While the amount you can save will vary by the model and appliance you’re buying, the model you’re replacing, and your usage habits, you’ll likely spend less on energy.
 That’s true even if you’re replacing an old Energy Star appliance with a new one, since standards improve over time.

-The EnergyGuide label shows you estimates of how much it’ll cost to run an appliance.
+The EnergyGuide label shows how much it’ll cost to run an appliance based on estimated usage and energy costs.
 EnergyGuide labels are on boilers, ceiling fans, central air conditioners, clothes washers, dishwashers, freezers, heat pumps, refrigerators, televisions, water heaters, and more.
 That bright yellow label tells you how much energy the appliance is likely to use in a year and what that will cost.
 Your actual cost will depend on your local rate and how much you use the appliance compared to the average.

 A yellow energy Energy Guide label.